Two men have been convicted of serious tax offences following successful investigations under the Serious Financial Crime Taskforce (SFCT).

-This verdict follows a second successful tax crime prosecution on 29 April 2016, when Timothy Charles Pratten was convicted and sentenced in the NSW Supreme Court to five years’ imprisonment, with a non-parole period of two years, for failing to declare income in his income tax returns for the financial years ending 30 June 2003 to 2009.
+This verdict follows a second successful tax crime prosecution on 29 April 2016, when Timothy Charles Pratten was convicted and sentenced on re-trial in the NSW Supreme Court to five years’ imprisonment, with a non-parole period of two years, for failing to declare income in his income tax returns for the financial years ending 30 June 2003 to 2009.

 The 55 year old former insurance company director used a web of offshore entities in Vanuatu, including trusts and companies, to conceal approximately $4.552 million in income from the ATO, resulting in a tax shortfall of approximately $2.055 million.
 Mr Pratten used these funds to support a lavish lifestyle, buying multiple properties, a helicopter and luxury boat.

 In a separate jury trial, Mr Pratten was convicted of attempting to remove the boat from Australia which was subject to a Proceeds of Crime restraining order.
 The offender engaged in this conduct while on bail, and addionally, during some of this time, while on trial for the tax fraud offences (the first time he was tried for these offences).
 He was fined $10,000.

 The Commonwealth Director of Public Prosecutions (CDPP) lodged appeals with the NSW Court of Criminal Appeal (CCA) against both sentences imposed on Mr Pratten as it was of the view that the sentences imposed were manifestly inadequate for the crimes he committed.

 On Friday 17 March 2017